--Dried fruit and nuts (Try visit a Fruit and Veg City, shop)
+-Dried fruit and nuts (Try visit a Fruit and Veg City)

 -Aloe products.
 (We have great quality and way cheaper than in Europe)

--All basic flu medication, eg: Strepsils, cold and flu tablets, etc, are cheaper
+-All basic flu medications, eg: Strepsils, cold and flu tablets are cheaper.

-on iTunes in France you pay 1.20euros for one song.
+On iTunes in Europe they pay 1.20EUR for one song.